Python3pkg/Nappy/wiki/To-Do.md

 # To Do
 Things that still need to be done, or at least might be useful if done.

-## Rate Limiting
-I have an implementation of rate limiting that handles 429 "Too Many Requests" from the server and also implements a throttling policy designed to prevent you from hitting that limit as you get close (by observing the `X-Rate-Limit-Remaining` headers returned by the server).

-At the present time the NumerousApp server isn't enforcing the rate limits so I have been unable to test this code.
-Therefore I'm not releasing it yet.
-Once NumerousApp starts enforcing rate limits I will publish the rate limit aware code.

 ## Exception Wrap Subclass
 By design the Numerous and NumerousMetric classes bubble up most errors as Exceptions and do not hide low-level errors some of which are a little silly.